CSS Appomattox: Fall of Hatteras Island and Chicamacomico Affair, August–October 1861

+Battles of Roanoke Island and Elizabeth City, February 1862

+Key to the defense of the North Carolina coast was Roanoke Island in Croatan Sound.
+If it fell, it would provide Union forces with a secure base from which to threaten multiple coastal towns, forcing the Confederates to either divide their forces into ineffective small groups or abandon the region altogether.
+Capture of the region would also allow the Union to potentially cut the Weldon Railroad, a vital supply line to the Confederate army in northern Virginia.
+A Confederate garrison of about 1,400 men was therefore established on the island, and though later expanded to 2,500, the force was still insufficient and lacking in artillery.
+Empire, by this time renamed CSS Appomattox, nonetheless attempted to improve the island's defenses in early February 1862 by towing blockships to strategic points in Croatan Sound, where they were sunk to obstruct naval movement.

-for sinking.
-(ORN 6: 787f) On February 6, the eve of Burnside's attack, the Appomattox was sent down Croatan Sound to reconnoiter the invasion force.
-Burnside allowed her to do this unhindered, because he wished for the Confederates to know what they were up against.
+In early February, a Union expeditionary force led by Brigadier-General Ambrose Burnside, consisting of some 60 transports carrying 12,000 troops and supported by a fleet of 20 warships, arrived in Croatan Sound with orders to take Roanoke Island.
+On February 6, the eve of Burnside's attack, Appomattox was sent to the Sound to reconnoiter the invasion force.
+Burnside allowed her to do this unhindered, because he wanted the Confederates to know what they were up against.

-The Appomattox was one of 8 gunboats used to resist the Burnside Expedition's invasion of Roanoke Island on 7–8 February 1862.
-However, she missed the actual battle, having been sent to Edenton on an unspecified mission.

-She retreated with the surviving gunboats to Elizabeth City, N.C.
-On February 9, the Appomattox and the Sea Bird steamed back to Roanoke Island to see if any further assistance could be given to the defenders, and to evacuate the garrison at Fort Forrest on Redstone Point.
-They encountered the Union gunboats advancing up the sound, and immediately fled back to Elizabeth City to organize a defense there.
+Appomattox, along with the other seven gunboats of the Mosquito Fleet, was expected to resist Burnside's invasion of Roanoke Island, which took place on 7–8 February.
+However, she missed the actual battle, having been sent to Edenton in search of gunpowder.
+She retreated with the surviving Confederate gunboats to the Pasquotank River near Elizabeth City, where a defensive position had been organized.
+On February 9, Appomattox and CSS Sea Bird steamed back to Roanoke Island to see if any further assistance could be given to the defenders, and to evacuate the garrison at Fort Forrest on Redstone Point.
+They encountered the Union gunboats advancing up the Sound and immediately fled back to Elizabeth City to join the other defenders.

-The Confederate gunboats were attacked by the Federal gunboat fleet on February 10.
-The Appomattox kept up a brisk fire from her bow gun until it was accidentally spiked.
+The Confederate gunboats were attacked by the Union gunboat fleet on February 10.
+Appomattox kept up a brisk fire from her bow gun until it was accidentally spiked.
 She then retreated to the entrance of the Dismal Swamp Canal, using the stern howitzer to fire at pursuers.
-Upon reaching the first lock it was discovered that her beam was 2 inches too great to let her into the canal.
-As a result, Lieutenant Simms had to destroy the Appomattox by setting her on fire.
+Upon reaching the first lock it was discovered that her beam was two inches (5 cm) too wide to enter.
+As a result, her commander, Charles Carroll Simms, set the vessel on fire to prevent her capture.